-If you’re looking for an easy way to earn money while working remotely, we want to tell you about an opportunity that we think you’ll love.
+If you’re looking for an easy way to earn money while working remotely, teaching English online with VIPKid is a great opportunity that we think you’ll love.

 And it has turned out to be an even better job than he expected.